Ram Mount Rod Rest for Kayak Fishing

 My Ram Mount Rod Rest can be attached to any kayak providing the kayak has a 1.5" Ram Ball Mount fitted towards the bow.

 The Ram Mount 18 Inch Extension Pole with 1" and 1.5" Open Socket Ends costs around £30

 The Ram Mount 1 inch Ball with 1/4"-20 threaded hole costs around £9

 The Brass 3/8 BSF to 1/4"-20tpi adaptor (bankstck to camera adaptor) costs around £2.50 (Ebay)

 The Brass Extra Long 1 inch nut with 3/8 BSF thread costs around £2.50 (Ebay)

 The Maver MX Ripple Rod Rest costs around £11

 Total for the rod rest is therefore around £55.
 You then need a 1.5" Ram Ball for each kayak and these cost around £15 each.
+Ram Mounts also produce track mounted 1.5 inch ball mounts and 1.5 inch ball mast tube wedge mounts for Hobie Kayaks which can be used to attach the rod rest.
 It is a pricey rod rest but is not too far off in price from buying 2 or 3 separate deck-mounted rod holders such as those produced by Scotty, Railblaza or Ram.
 It can easily be transferred between kayaks and can also double up as a Go Pro pole.